From this tutorial, you will be learning about Pylint in Python. It is a static code analysis tool to find coding errors in your Python code.

 In the next section, you can check out sample programs demonstrating its usage.

 Here is simple Python code where we ran Pytlint.
 In the output, you can see the -10 rating and find the suggestions.
 After addressing the issues, the final code is clean and rated 10/10.

 Python program with style issues:

-Here is a simple program (sample.py) having some styling issues.
+Here is a simple program (sample.py) that has some styling issues.

 a = 23 b = 45 c = a + b print(c)

 Below is the output after you pass the above sample to Pylint.
 It lists multiple styling issues in the program.